 - thin capitalization rules, where a loan is granted by a related party

-- effective tax rate for the lender
+- effective tax rate of the lender

-- reduction in or exemption from WHT.
+- reduction of or exemption from WHT.

 A buyer can use equity to fund the acquisition rather than debt.
 The main way to increase equity is by issuing new shares.

-The main disadvantage of equity financing is dilution of the shareholders’ ownership (in the case of an increase of equity made disproportionately to the voting rights of each shareholder) and the non-tax-deductibility dividends.
+The main disadvantage of equity financing is dilution of the shareholders’ ownership (in the case of an increase of equity made disproportionately to the voting rights of each shareholder) and the non-tax-deductibility of dividends.
 Equity financing generally is considered less preferable than debt financing.

 However, in certain situations, equity financing might be preferable, such as where: